 When you’ve been hurt at work, you need to focus on recovering and getting your life back on track.
 You shouldn’t have to worry about fighting your employer or their insurance company for the compensation you deserve.
 You also don’t have the experience or financial ability to fully investigate your work accident.
 That’s where our team comes in.
-We can thoroughly dig into the details of your case and discover evidence that may be impossible to find on your own.
+Our work injury lawyers can thoroughly dig into the details of your case and discover evidence that may be impossible to find on your own.
 As soon as you hire us for your case, we get to work.
 We investigate to find out if the company or equipment manufacturer violated any safety regulations, hire experts to reconstruct the incident and make sure the company responsible for your injury is held accountable for their safety failures.
 Find out more about what we will do to make sure your rights are protected.

 Why you should always report work injuries and fill out an accident report

 The incident or injury report is one of the most powerful pieces of evidence in any workplace injury case.
 Juries will place heavy emphasis on the initial incident report.
-On the one hand, the company’s attorneys will attempt to use the initial report to limit your workers’ comp claim.
+On the one hand, the company’s lawyers will attempt to use the initial report to limit your workers’ comp claim.
 On the other hand, we use it to show that the injured party was hurt during the course of their work and has the right to be compensated.

 You have the right to file an incident report and to make sure it is 100% accurate.
 If a supervisor refuses to allow you to fill out or file an incident report, create your own using a blank piece of paper.
 Explain in detail what happened when you were injured and send it to the corporate office.